Sunday, February 4, 2007

 -Refuge Des Jeunes youth shelter

--A dozen kind and grateful people in need who I met in the subway and out on the cold streets.
+-A dozen people in need who I met in the subway and out on the cold streets.

 To view the actual letter each HFTH recipient received in his or her kit, please click here.